jorgelarasanchez/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - ACTIVITY Activity identifier, sting associated to the following values during the test

-   - WALKING (with value 1): subject was walking
+   - WALKING: with value 1

-   - WALKING_UPSTAIRS (with value 2): subject was walking up a staircase
+   - WALKING_UPSTAIRS: with value 2

-   - WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase
+   - WALKING_DOWNSTAIRS: with value 3

-   - SITTING (with value 4): subject was sitting
+   - SITTING: with value 4

-   - STANDING (with value 5): subject was standing
+   - STANDING: with value 5

-   - LAYING (with value 6): subject was laying down
+   - LAYING: with value 6

 Average of each variable for each activity and each subject.
 The average of each variable of the source data is taken which in its contents had the following string mean () and std ().
 It is grouped by each subject and activity.
 The variables used are as follows: